Sally Stevenson BSc(Hons) MBACP

 I have further training in Mindfulness

-I am a member of the British Association of Counselling and Psychotherapy (BACP).
+I am a registered member of the British Association of Counselling and Psychotherapy (BACP).

 Areas of counselling I deal with